Certifications / Cloud

 Amazon Web Services (AWS) is recognized as one of the world's leading cloud providers, but if you're new to the cloud and AWS, the terminology can seem cryptic and the concepts foreign.

-With a little digging, however, you'll find that the technologies are built with elements somewhat similar to those in an on-premise network environment.
+With a little digging, however, you'll find that the technologies are built with elements that are likely similar to those in an on-premises network environment.
 As an introduction, let's take a look at five of the most important AWS networking tools.

-An Amazon Virtual Private Cloud (VPC) is the first tool of AWS networking.
-The VPC is the starting point for any Amazon cloud user, and you receive a ready-made default VPC with your initial cloud purchase.
+Amazon VPC is still the backbone of AWS networking.
+Nothing has replaced it, and nothing is likely to.
+If you run anything in AWS, you’re using a VPC—whether you realize it or not.
+You likely receive a ready-made default VPC with your initial cloud purchase.
 Think of it as your own piece of the cloud.
 It's private, meaning you control access and usage.
 And it's no longer dependent on the expensive equipment housed in your company's rented data center space.

 The network hosting business has been around since the internet boom of the 1990s.
 But with the VPC, you can leave that all in the 20th century.
 If you think of the VPC as a virtual network hosting environment with capabilities similar to a hosting space in a physical facility, you would not be far off.